theshieldslab/theshieldslab.github.io/_pages/people.md

 <img align="left" src='/images/IMG_7767_Original.jpg' width="15%">

 ### Karen Solano - M.S.
 Biology<br />
-I am currently working in the Shields Molecular Microbiology Laboratory, constructing an ordered Tn library as a resource for the *S.mutans* community.
-This project was funded by the Arkansas IDeA Network of Biomedical Research
+I graduated with a Bachelor's in Biotechnology from the A-State campus in Queretaro, Mexico, in 2023.
+In spring 2023, I joined the Shields Lab as an undergraduate student while participating in an exchange program.
-Excellence (Arkansas INBRE).
-After graduating in December 2025, I am planning to pursue a Ph.D. in the field of microbiology.<br />
+In the spring of 2024, I started my Master's in Biology with research focused on the construction and sequencing of an arrayed Tn library as a resource for the *S. mutans* community.
+After graduating in December 2025, I plan to pursue a Ph.D. in microbiology.<br />
 <br />
 <br />
 ## Medical Students